bower/bower.github.io/docs/api.md

 ## Consuming a package

-Bower makes available source mapping.
+Bower makes source mapping available.
 This can be used by [build tools](/docs/tools) to easily consume Bower packages.

 If you use [`bower list --paths`](#list) or `bower list --paths --json`, you will get a simple name-to-path mapping: